 Because we were in Croatia, specifically Brač and Hvar, two of the Dalmatian Islands, to hillclimb.
 That was why Dr. K. had chosen this particular destination for a week of active travel.
 The string of 79 islands in the Adriatic are relatively low altitude if you’re coming from Colorado.
 Even so, the strikingly beautiful hills, or “Croatian Undulations,” as my friend Diane christened them, are relentless.
-Not one to while away hours on a beach, Dr. K. said we could marvel at the beauty perched on the seat of a bicycle.
+Not one to wile away hours on a beach, Dr. K. said we could marvel at the beauty perched on the seat of a bicycle.

 I had expected an exhausting week biking in Croatia.

 That first ride on the narrow road up to Dol on the Island of Brač included its own set of “undulations” for a total 6.5 miles.
 Already, there were more hills than first day rides of past trips we had taken.
 So it seemed contradictory when Neven, one of our group leaders, introduced me to the Croatian concept of fjaka later that evening.

 “Fjaka is Croatia’s way of taking a siesta, except we can do it anytime we want to,” Neven explained.